-Turner syndrome (TS) is a genetic disorder that can affects girls.
+Turner syndrome (TS) is a genetic disorder that can affect girls.
 TS happens when one of the two X chromosomes in girls is either missing or only partly there.
 TS is rare and only 1 in 2,500 baby girls is born with it.
 TS is often missed until the girl reaches puberty and her period does not start as expected.

-TS has an impact on many different aspects of a girl's health, including her ovaries, heart, and ears.
+TS has an impact on many different aspects of a girl's health, including her ovaries, heart and ears.
 It also affects the way she grows, and growth retardation can be one of the first recognizable signs of TS.

-Girls with TS may require many different medical treatments, like replacement therapy or growth hormone therapy to help them grow.
+Girls with TS may require many different medical treatments, like a replacement therapy or growth hormone therapy to help them grow.
 This is why it is important that TS is identified early - so girls can get the appropriate medical treatment they need.

 Noonan Syndrome (NS) is a genetic disorder that occurs in both boys and girls.
 NS affects the body in many different ways, including physical features like webbed neck, dropping eyelids and low-set ears.
 It also affects the heart, and in many cases it is first identified due to a heart murmur.
 NS can also affect the testes in boys.